top of page

 The adjective 'curt' finds its origins in the Middle English word 'curteis,' which meant 'courteous' or 'polite.'
 This Middle English term, in turn, has its roots in Old French, where 'cortois' referred to someone with refined manners and courteous behavior.
 Interestingly, the shift in meaning from politeness to its opposite, indicating abruptness and lack of elaborate details or unnecessary niceties, occurred over time as language evolved.
 The transformation reflects how 'curt' now suggests a brevity and directness in communication that may border on bluntness, departing from the original notion of courtesy and politeness.

-Quiz: Find the meaning of curt
+Find the correct meaning of the adjective curt:

 Try Again!